 What To Do If Your Dog Is Suffering From Heat-Related Illness

-If you think that your dog is suffering from a heat-related illness, heat exhaustion, or heat stroke then do the following:
+If you think your dog is suffering from a heat-related illness, heat exhaustion, or heat stroke then do the following:

 - Remove your dog from the heat source.
 Get to a shady location or an air-conditioned space if possible.

 - Soak towels in cold water (not ice water) and wrap them around your down to bring down his body temperature.

 - As long as the dog is awake and alert, offer him something to drink.
 Don’t let him drink too fast, though.

 - NEVER try to give a dog water who is either semi-conscious or unconscious.